CUAir/Autopilot/docs/autopilot_configuration.rst

 Binding Transmitter and Receiver
 --------------------------------

+We use an `EzUHF 4 Channel Receiver <http://www.immersionrc.com/fpv-products/ezuhf-4ch-receiver/>`_ and an `EzUHF Transmitter JR Module <http://www.immersionrc.com/fpv-products/ezuhf-jr-module/>`_ on a Taranis Transmitter.
+Refer to their respective documentation if there is any confusion about the following binding procedure.

-1. Download ImmersionRC update config tool software
+1. Download `ImmersionRC update config tool software <http://www.immersionrc.com/?download=4894>`_

 2. Connect the transmitter to the computer with the config software.